Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 If you’re looking for an online shopping destination that includes brand names for less, sustainable buying, and a social media experience in one, Poshmark could become your go-to.

-With Posh Stories, sellers can craft videos to describe and promote their listing, which gives you a better idea of what you’re purchasing.
+With Posh Stories,sellers can craft videos to describe and promote their listing, which gives you a better idea of what you’re purchasing.
+If you’re selling clothes and users can see you actually wearing the item, it helps to make the pieces seem more appealing.

-We talked to one user who had success selling high ticket clothing items.
+We talked to one user who had success selling high-ticket clothing.
 The user said, “If you have some gently used, brand name items sitting around, you can get more for them on Poshmark than on other sites.”
+But if you’re wanting to sell used items lying around your house, this may not be the best option.

 10. Ruby Lane